Zaggg/opengl-practice-code/README.md

 personal practice for openGL which is base on Phong model

 ## TODO
-Intergration to a raster render improve from Phong model to PDR
+Intergration to a raster render, improve from Phong model to PDR

 ## Reference